Read This First

 Prompt 3: Provide 5 examples of exposing a logical fallacy through the analogy approach of “That is like saying…”.

-The central claim is this: Sure, here are five examples of exposing logical fallacies using the analogy approach.
+In plain terms: Sure, here are five examples of exposing logical fallacies using the analogy approach.

 Strawman Fallacy Original Argument

 “We should have more regulations on industrial pollution to protect the environment.”
-Fallacy Response : “You’re saying we should shut down all industries and put everyone out of work.”
-Analogy : “That is like saying, ‘We should eat more vegetables,’ and responding with, ‘You want everyone to stop eating meat and starve.'”
+Fallacy Response: “You’re saying we should shut down all industries and put everyone out of work.”
+Analogy: “That is like saying, ‘We should eat more vegetables,’ and responding with, ‘You want everyone to stop eating meat and starve.'”

 Original Argument